 It’s a safe statement to say that dogs are pretty amazing.
 Unwavering love, affection and loyalty, there’s a reason they’re coined ‘man’s best friend’.
-Dogs give so much to us — studies even show they’re good for our health, reducing blood pressure, stress and improving our cardiovascular health (proving they don’t just fill our hearts with love, they actually make them healthier, too!).
+Dogs give so much to us — studies even show they’re good for our health (meaning they don’t just fill our hearts with love, they actually make them healthier, too!).

-Considering dogs bring us so much joy — especially during these difficult times — it only seems right that we make sure they’re happy and healthy while most of the world has been asked to stay at home.
+Considering dogs bring us so much joy, it only seems right that we do everything in our power to make sure they're happy and healthy, too.
 ‘But what can I do?’, we hear you ask.
-Fear not, as we've looked into the inner workings of a dog’s mind and compiled some top tips on how to make your dog happy.
+Fear not, as we've looked into the inner workings of a dog’s mind and compiled some top tips on how to make your dog happy...

 Buy (or rotate) my toys